imp1sh/gosix.net/howto/ranking.md

 | problematic | rank5 | :arrow_double_down: | `:arrow_double_down:` | IPv6 support is very incomplete, major flaws
 | nonexistent | rank6 | :x: | `:x:` | There is no IPv6 support at all |
 | totalfailure | totalfailure | :wastebasket: | `:wastebasket:` | This is a special award for companies that have no interest in the foreseeable future to support IPv6 |

+For each category there are different criteria, have a look into the `howto/test criteria` section